adansons/base/docs/CLI.md

     - <= : less than
     - > : greater
     - < : less
+    - is : missing value (only 'None' is allowed as Values, ex. query='correction is None')
+    - is not : any value (only 'None' is allowed as Values, ex. query='correction is not None')
     - in : inner list of Values
+    - not in : outer list of values
     ```

     > Note:  you have to follow query grammar.